 The referee makes and calls decisions to the best of his or her ability.
 They do so according to the Laws of the Game and the spirit of the game.

 Football referee decision making centers on the opinion of the referee.
 Their discretion results in appropriate action within the framework of football rules.

-All decisions of the referee in football are final.
-This includes whether a goal is legal and the end result of the match.
+All decisions made by the match referee in football are final.
+This includes whether a goal is legal as well as the end result of the match.

 Football Officials and their Roles

 The referee in football allows play to continue when an infringement or offence occurs: